tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 ## Where to next

 While I presume I will continue to start my code searching on GitHub since not having to context switch out of my browser (assuming I'm still troubleshooting in the same order) can save me some time when paired with the GitHub's search functionality, this experience has changed the way I think of things.
-I am looking forward to seeing how this new workflow improves not only my ability to resolve issues but also to [write code](http://bloggytoons.com/code-club).
+I am looking forward to seeing how this new workflow improves not only my ability to resolve issues, but also to [write code](http://bloggytoons.com/code-club).

 Going through the process of writing up my current workflow for this post has helped identify other practices that could be useful.
-I've attempted to highlight most of these ideas throughout the post but wanted to mention one other Ruby-specific practice I want to pick up: working with [`pry`](http://pry.github.io/). `pry` provides [source](https://github.com/pry/pry/wiki/Source-browsing) and [documentation](https://github.com/pry/pry/wiki/Documentation-browsing) browsing capabilities.
+I've attempted to highlight most of these ideas throughout the post but wanted to mention one other Ruby-specific practice I want to pick up: working with [`pry`](http://pry.github.io/).

+`pry` is an alternative REPL for Ruby that provides additional capabilities.
+Two of the capabilities that interest me for working with dependencies are [source](https://github.com/pry/pry/wiki/Source-browsing) and [documentation](https://github.com/pry/pry/wiki/Documentation-browsing) browsing capabilities.
 This could help avoid the need to make the context switch to the browser to find documentation or do my initial GitHub code spelunking and keep me where I belong, in the terminal.

 Hopefully, `pry` makes its way into my workflow and a future post.